cilium/cilium/Documentation/bpf.rst

   and actions, but does not perform actual queueing.
 It is needed in order to attach the ``bpf`` classifier.
 The ``clsact`` qdisc provides two special hooks called ``ingress`` and ``egress``, where the classifier can be attached to.
-Both ``ingress`` and ``egress`` hooks are located at central receive and transmit locations in the networking data path, where every packet on the device passes through.
+Both ``ingress`` and ``egress`` hooks are located in central receive and transmit locations in the networking data path, where every packet on the device passes through.
 The ``ingress`` hook is called from ``__netif_receive_skb_core() -> sch_handle_ingress()`` in the kernel and the ``egress`` hook from ``__dev_queue_xmit() -> sch_handle_egress()``.